This post was first published in February 2018, based on 2016 data.

 Cancers are defined by the National Cancer Institute (NCI) as a collection of diseases in which abnormal cells can divide and spread to nearby tissue.
 As this definition suggests, cancers can arise in many parts of the body (leading to a range of cancer types, as shown below) and in some cases spread to other parts of the body through the blood and lymph systems.

-In the chart below we see the total number of deaths in 2016 attributed to the range of cancer types.
-With more than double the number of attributed deaths of the next leading form, 'tracheal, bronchus, and lung cancer' claimed the largest number of lives at more than 1.7 million in one year.
-Next follow 'stomach cancer', 'colon and rectum cancer', and 'liver cancer', all with a similar number of deaths, at around 830,000 globally in 2016.
+In the chart below we see the total number of deaths in 2017 attributed to the range of cancer types.
+With more than double the number of attributed deaths of the next leading form, 'tracheal, bronchus, and lung cancer' claimed the largest number of lives at almost 1.9 million in one year.
+Next follow 'colon and rectum cancer', 'stomach cancer' and 'liver cancer', all in the range of 800,000 to 900,000 deaths in 2017.

 This chart also allows exploring deaths by country (click 'change country' at the bottom of the chart).

 In exploring patterns across various countries, we see that 'tracheal, bronchus, and lung cancer' is the leading form of cancer deaths across most high and middle-income countries.
 However, the leading form in lower income countries varies: colon and rectum; liver; cervical; stomach; breast and prostrate all top the list in several countries.

 If we look at how the number of cancer deaths has changed since 1990 — as in the chart below — we see that global deaths have increased from around 5.7 million in 1990.
 Note you can scroll over this chart to see the annual number of deaths by type over time.
 For clarity, we have grouped all cancer types with less than 100,000 global deaths in 2016 into a collective category 'Other cancers'.